Contrastive Cross-domain Recommendation in Matching: Related Works

-\textbf{CL in recommendation.} Recently, SSL and CL are also verified in recommendation \cite{zeng2021knowledge}. $\mathrm{S}^3$-Rec \cite{zhou2020s3} builds contrastive learning tasks among items, attributes, sentences, and sub-sentences in sequential recommendation.
-UPRec focuses on user-aware SSL \cite{xiao2021uprec}. \citet{xie2021adversarial} designs an adversarial and contrastive VAE for sequence modeling.
-Moreover, CL has also been used in disentangled recommendation \cite{ma2020disentangled,zhou2021contrastive}, session modeling \cite{xia2021self}, social recommendation \cite{yu2021self}, and cold-start recommendation \cite{wei2021contrastive}.
+\textbf{CL in recommendation.} Recently, SSL and CL are also verified in recommendation \cite{wei2021contrastive,zeng2021knowledge}. $\mathrm{S}^3$-Rec \cite{zhou2020s3} builds contrastive learning tasks among items, attributes, sentences, and sub-sentences in sequential recommendation.
+UPRec focuses on user-aware SSL \cite{xiao2021uprec}. \citet{wu2022multi} adopts CL between behaviors and models in multi-behavior recommendation.
+Moreover, CL has also been used in disentangled recommendation \cite{zhou2021contrastive}, social recommendation \cite{yu2021self}, sequential recommendation \cite{xie2021adversarial,wu2022personalized,wu2022selective}.
 For graph-based CL, \citet{wu2021self} introduces embedding, node, edge dropouts to graph-based recommendation.
 Differing from these works, we build three CL tasks to facilitate the user preference transfers between different domains in cold-start cross-domain recommendation.